TheCreditPros/dev_framework_demo/docs/ci-cd-implementation-guide.md

 - Grouped updates by category
 - Automated labeling and assignment

-### 4. Performance Monitoring Setup
+### 4. Performance Monitoring Setup (Removed)

-1. Configure Lighthouse CI with performance budgets
-2. Set up load testing endpoints
-3. Configure performance thresholds
-4. Enable performance regression detection
+This section has been intentionally removed to keep the template lean.

 ## 📋 Best Practices